blackout358/ds4-to-steering/README.md

 https://www.psdevwiki.com/ps4/DS4-USB

+Hold the **PS BUTTON** to stop sending joystick inputs.
+Useful if you want to bind other stuff but the axis is recognised first.

 ## Tweaks
 - Modify trigger deadzones if they are old and on full compression they dont send out the full signal.
 231 * 1.1 = 255
 - Mine is set to 1.1 as my controllers are old, to change it back to normal, change `RIGHT_TRIGGER_DEADZONE_ADJUST` to 1.0
 ## Setup

-Make sure the uinput is enabled
+Make sure the uinput is running.

 ```
 sudo modprobe uinput